dblanding/kodacad/docs/assembly_structure/assembly_structure.md

     * `[0:1:1:2:1] rod-assembly_1` refers to `[0:1:1:3] rod-assembly`
 * On the 4th, 5th, and 6th rows, we drill into `[0:1:1:3] rod-assembly` looking for its children, but find only parts, no assemblies.
 So we have drilled as deep as we can go.
 * On the 7th row, we find the 2nd component of `[0:1:1:2] as1` to be `[0:1:1:2:2] l-bracket-assembly_1`
 * ...
 And so on ...
+Eventually, we will have visisted all the labels at root.

 ### Location data are stored on component labels

-* Components of an assembly are, by definition, instances referring to either a simple shape (part) or a compound shape (assembly), but which are usually positioned somewhere else.
+* Components of an assembly are, by definition, instances referring to a root label representing either a simple shape (part) or a compound shape (assembly), but which are usually positioned somewhere else.
-* Components get their shape information from their referred shape but also carry a location vector specifing their location relative to the referred shape or assembly.
+* Components get their shape information from their referred shape but they also carry a location vector specifing where their referred shape or assembly is to be located.
 * When parsing our STEP file, we need to keep track of the location vectors of each component with respect to its referred shape.
 * Let's look at the 2 instances of `[0:1:1:6] l-bracket-assembly` for example.
     * `[0:1:1:2:2] l-bracket-assembly_1` and `[0:1:1:2:4] l-bracket-assembly_2` are very clearly identical instances with different locations.